danielpruitt/Moodify/README.md

 Alternate if camera permissions is denied or not available:
 We have added a search feature to search moods if there is no access to the camera.
 It functions as a failsafe and as a way to expand the paramaters of the Spotify API usage.

-Collabators: Andrew Park, Daniel Pruitt
+Collabators: Richard Covington, Abram Arruda, Andrew Park, Daniel Pruitt